syedumerahmedcode/factorial/README.md

 factorial(-1) ???
 ```

+Similarly, the same logic of three steps applies for computing Fabonacci numbers as well.

 ## Out Of Scope

 Since this is an beginner project in which the focus is just to learn the some basic recursion, testing is out of scope of this project.